stidd/curriculum17-18/advanced/units/unit4/README.md

 # Unit 4: Objects

 ## Overview
-Coders will create and object representation of their portfolio page.
-Coders will navigate the object and pull information to display to the screen.
+In this unit coders will create and object representation of their Portfolio page.
+In order to create this project, coders will create an object representation of their portfolio, navigate the object and display information to the screen.

 ## Important Links